 - We can still have sad thoughts and be in the present moment through this way of acceptance.

 Think of the present as a gift (pun intended).
 The present is a gift that only you can give to yourself.
 So do it on a daily basis, in the morning, afternoon, while at work, driving, or washing dishes.
 Throughout the day, do your best to become more self-aware.
-Consider this mindfulness practice just as you would with a healthy diet, saving money, or taking care of your skin.
-Conscious mindfulness is a critical tool to add to your well-being toolbox.
+Consider this everyday life mindfulness practice just as you would with a healthy diet, saving money, or taking care of your skin.
+Conscious mindfulness is a critical tool to add to your well-being toolkit.
 Before you know it you will be living in the present moment without even trying.

 Leave a comment here or on social media and let me know how your living in the present moment everyday tools and practices are going!